praesongprasit/EventSiteTest/src/talks/nztechrally2023/panel.md

 ---
 tags: panel
-speaker: ["Aaron Hodder", " Rachel Collingridge"]
+speaker: ["NAME2", " Rachel Collingridge"]
-speakerKey: [aaron-hodder, rachel-collingridge]
+speakerKey: [NAME2, rachel-collingridge]
 talkTitle: "What great software engineering culture looks like, and how Kiwis have done it?"
 talkExcerpt: Panel discussion
 talkStartTime: 2023-07-07T13:00:00.000+12